 - Timing There’s an art to knowing the best and worst seasons to go.
 Cruise industry trends can also determine good and bad times to buy your ticket.
 A good travel agent can guide you through the ins and outs to help you get your money’s worth.

 AAA custom cruises and tours offer extra rewards for AAA members, including a Best Price Guarantee and 24/7 Member Care (help when you need travel assistance either at home or abroad), plus other perks such as early embarkation, onboard spending credits, and prepaid tips.
-Visit AAA.com/travel.
+For more information, visit any AAA branch.

 This article was first published in March 2012.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.